SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_MAT_File_Validator.md

   - Polling is by default *Disabled*.
 Use the button **Enable All** to start polling, or use the button **Resync All Locations** to manually request a resync.

-  - Note: No files are ever deleted by the driver.
+  - Note: No files are ever deleted by the connector.
 Deletion and cleanup of files must be done manually by the user.

-Important note: Make sure the **Local Workfolder** is **empty** of all other folders except the ones created by the driver.
+Important note: Make sure the **Local Workfolder** is **empty** of all other folders except the ones created by the connector.
 The file-checking algorithm will select the last X files from the entire root folder, so if the Local Workfolder contains other folders, files from a 'non-aggregated' folder could be included.

 ## Usage